Thom polynomials relative to prescribed maps around the boundary: Abstract

 \section{Abstract}

 Thom polynomials are universal cohomological obstructions to the appearance of singularities of given types in differentiable maps.
-As an application, various invariants of immersions have been expressed in terms of singularities of extensions of immersions (known as singular Seifert surfaces).
+As an application, various invariants of immersions have been expressed in terms of singularities of their extension maps, known as singular Seifert surfaces.
 To place these results in a unified framework, we aim in this paper to establish a relative version of Thom polynomial theory.
-Our result consists of three parts.
-(1) We introduce the notion of relative Thom polynomials, which are relative cohomological obstructions for extensions of prescribed maps between codimension-zero submanifolds that avoid singularities of given types.
-(2) We show a structure theorem for relative Thom polynomials when the prescribed map is a framed immersion.
-It expresses them as the sum of the naive substitution of Kervaire's relative characteristic classes into the absolute Thom polynomial and a correction term.
-As a consequence, the correction term forms a regular homotopy invariant of the prescribed map.
-(3) We determine correction terms in several cases, not only reinterpreting earlier works as instances of relative Thom polynomials but also applying our framework to the type $A_1$.
-We observe that these terms vanish or consist of classical invariants and their variants.
+Our results consist of four parts.
+(1) We introduce Thom polynomials {\it relative to} prescribed maps around the boundary (or a closed codimension-zero submanifold) that avoid singularities of given types.
+(2) We show a structure theorem for Thom polynomials relative to framable immersions.
+It expresses them as the sum of the term obtained by substituting Kervaire's relative characteristic classes into the absolute Thom polynomial and a universal correction term.
+(3) We determine correction terms in several cases, not only reinterpreting earlier works as instances of relative Thom polynomials but also recovering some of them.
+Most earlier formulas are summarized as the vanishing of correction terms.
+(4) We give suggestive evidence for the relative Thom polynomials of multi-singularity types $A_0^k$ with an application.